narwhalacademy/zebra-crossing/README.md

 - Review your social media accounts and delete any posts that reveal too much about where you live/where you go/who you're with.

-- Delete unwanted posts on Twitter using [Semiphemeral](https://micahflee.com/2019/06/semiphemeral-automatically-delete-your-old-tweets-except-for-the-ones-you-want-to-keep/) (free but requires use of the command line) or [Twitter Archive Eraser](https://martani.github.io/Twitter-Archive-Eraser) (free + paid plans).
+- Delete unwanted posts on Twitter using [Semiphemeral](https://semiphemeral.com/) (beta web service, if that fails try the [open source, command line edition](https://github.com/micahflee/semiphemeral)) or [Twitter Archive Eraser](https://martani.github.io/Twitter-Archive-Eraser) (free + paid plans).

 #### Ignore/reply/report/block your harassers